 The Member and Partner Engagement Service provides policy support to the Health Association’s three member forums and their related substructures and committees.
-Our member forums include the Continuing Care Council, the Home Care Network and the ARC/RRC Association.
+Our member forums include the Continuing Care Council, the Home Care Network and Diverse Abilities NS.

 Continuing Care Council

 The Continuing Care Council was established to provide a meaningful vehicle to inform the Health Association Board and staff on issues impacting continuing care members and the provision of these services in the province.
 It also serves as a discussion forum, and has the authority to make appropriate decisions regarding advocacy and strategy when and where applicable.